ghl3/SpontaneousSymmetry/pages/stats/confidence-intervals.markdown

 ### Approximations using the Profile Likelihood Ratio

-Above, we used the Wilk's Theorem to generate confidence intervals using an asymptotic distribution of the likelihood ratio.
+Above, we used Wilk's Theorem to generate confidence intervals using an asymptotic distribution of the likelihood ratio.
 We did so in the case of a single parameter of interest $\theta$.
 Often, however, one has a model of many parameters, all of which are unknown, but one may only be interested in obtaining confidence intervals of one of those parameters.
 We refer to the single parameter that we'd like to perform inference on as the Parameter of Interest, and all other unknown parameters are called Nuisance Parameters.
 We can write our likelihood in terms of these:

 $$
 L = L(x | \theta, \vec{\nu})